qazbnm456/awesome-security-trivia/PHP-Variables.md

 ## Impact

-Since this behaviour isn't that well-known to developers, it's obviously some developers will product code something like following:
+Since this behaviour isn't that well-known to developers, it's obviously some developers will write some validating functions like:

 ```php
 if (strstr($_SERVER['QUERY_STRING'], '_')) {